Anne Buydens: Career

 When the Nazis in Paris insisted that films be shown with German subtitles, her language skills allowed her to find a job adding subtitles for a French film distributor.
 In 1948, she was hired to produce an NBC program, Paris Cavalcade of Fashion.
 She also worked as a location scout on the 1952 production of Moulin Rouge for John Huston.
 From 1953, she scheduled celebrity parties at the Cannes Film Festival.

 When Buydens met Kirk Douglas in Paris in 1953, he was divorced from his first wife, Diana Dill, with whom he had two sons, Michael and Joel.
 They worked on the film Act of Love, directed by Anatole Litvak, he as an actor and she as a publicist.
 He offered her a job as his publicist, which she first refused, but eventually accepted, described by him later: "She finally agreed to work with me on a trial basis, making it clear our relationship would be strictly business".

 Personal life

-In the Oval Office with Douglas and President Jimmy Carter in 1978, all of whom would reach the age of 100.
+In the Oval Office with Douglas and President Jimmy Carter in 1978.

 Buydens and Douglas married in Las Vegas on May 29, 1954.
 The couple had two sons: Peter (born 1955) and Eric (1958–2004), who both went into the film business.
 Douglas credited Buydens with saving his life in 1958 when she had insisted that he not travel via private plane with director Mike Todd; the plane crashed the next day, killing all four people aboard.

 Buydens became a United States citizen in 1959.
 She converted to Judaism when she renewed her wedding vows with Douglas on their 50th wedding anniversary in 2004.

 In 2017, they co-wrote a memoir, Kirk and Anne: Letters of Love, Laughter, and a Lifetime in Hollywood, including letters they had exchanged.
 She and her husband both became centenarians; he died aged 103 on February 5, 2020.